joaoipiraja/SwiftUI/README.md

 ```
 ##### ```struct DataModel: Identifiable ```
-Allows to identify each row of the list as unique
+Allows to identify each row of the list as unique.
+The struct need to have a "id" property

 #### ``` @ObservedObject  var ``` and ```ObservableObject``` protocol
 its a better delegate